 Ultimately Ian met Brett and decided to create several wines together including the Vacationer California Rosé (tied in well with Brett’s Vacationeer titled tour in 2017) and the Charismatic Fool Sparkling Rosé.
 Originally the Dennen wines were bottled under their own name – today they are exclusively bottled under Smith Devereux.

 And the first night that Ian met Amy Hānaiali’i (Hawai’i’s top selling female vocalist of all time), the conversation invariably turned to wine.
 Ian discovered that she enjoys Merlot – the conversation drifted towards the possibility of someday making a wine under her own name.
-Two days later Ian received a call from a prominent distributor ready to eventually sell Amy’s wine (despite the fact the grape source had not yet been identified and no wine had yet been produced).
+Two days later Ian received a call from a prominent distributor ready to eventually sell Amy’s wine, despite the fact the grape source had not yet been identified and no wine had yet been produced.
 Today Hānaiali’i is distributed and sold primarily in Hawaii.

 Eventually running into confusion when people saw the J.W.
-Thomas label, the partners began fielding questions such as, ‘who is JW and who is Thomas’, they decided to change the name to Smith Devereux, combining Steve’s last name (about an American a name as one can find) with a name of French heritage, Ian’s middle name Devereux.
+Thomas label, the partners began fielding questions such as, ‘who is JW and who is Thomas’, they decided to change the name to Smith Devereux, combining Steve’s last name (about an American a name as one can find) with a name of French heritage, Ian’s middle name is Devereux.
 All partners are actively involved; Ian handles the day-to-day business operations and hospitality, John oversees and secures their vineyard sources and Steve helps promote the wines through a variety of events.

 When Ian and John were examining direct to consumer options for marketing their wines – they discussed the possibility of opening a tasting room.
 It was Ian who broached the idea of creating a tasting room that combined elements of both music and wine.
 Brought to fruition with input from all three partners, JAM Cellars opened in downtown Napa in May 2016.

+JaM Cellars tasting room stays open late some nights and becomes less like a tasting room but more like a lounge and a neat place to hang out with friends after other tasting rooms and wineries have long since closed.
 Local architect Richard Vonsaal was hired to create the interior design with some basic words of advice from John, “make it cool”.
 Richard has certainly done this from the disco ball in the ceiling to the Rolling Stones “cover wall” to even a separate room which doubles as a recording studio.
 Plenty of seating is inside including at the bar, lounge style couches and tables.

 While the wines of Smith-Devereux used to be poured at JAM Cellars, their wines are no longer available at this tasting room.
+Vineyard visits are now hosted exclusively by Ian at a vineyard located just north of the city of Napa.

 Select Wines

-The 2014 Smith Devereux Napa Valley Cabernet Sauvignon is a lighter style Cabernet Sauvignon – (surprising considering its hillside fruit sources are both Howell and Diamond Mountain).
+The 2021 Smith Devereux Napa Valley Cabernet Sauvignon, Nancy’s Single Vineyard (Oak Knoll District) is 100% varietal.
+It was aged for 26 months in French oak barrels.
+This wine is deep ruby and nearly opaque; the bouquet is an attractive union of both primary fruit aromatics and secondary barrel influences.
+But the fruit dominates.
+These scents include red and black cherry, dark raspberry, blackberry jam, Persian mulberry and cassis tagged with layers of dark chocolate, tobacco, cocoa powder, mocha and vanilla.
+Expressive, bright and balanced, the palate is a union of red and darker fruits.
+Its flavors include red cherry, currant, plenty of plum, blueberry and dark raspberry.
+Juicy and mouthwatering, the finish lingers red-fruited, with a slight tart character, pink peppercorn along with grainy and lightly pixelated tannins.
+We want a well-marbled cut of Wagyu steak and a BBQ, please.The 2014 Smith Devereux Napa Valley Cabernet Sauvignon is a lighter style Cabernet Sauvignon which is surprising considering its hillside fruit sources are both Howell and Diamond Mountain).
 But its style is influenced by the winemaking.
 During fermentation it sees less time on the skins and a short maceration.
 Aged in neutral oak, the focus of this wine is all about the fruit on both the bouquet and palate rather than additional oak influences.
 As Ian says, “it is a wine that won’t punch you with the oak”.
-Very aromatic with aromas of blackberry, raspberry, rhubarb and a hint of baking spice and chocolate.
+It is highly aromatic with aromas of blackberry, raspberry, rhubarb and a hint of baking spice and chocolate.
 Shows a pleasing softness on the palate with plenty of flavor including red cherry and raspberry and a hint of mocha on the finish.
-Offers a liveliness of fruit with very well integrated tannins – a feel on the finish perhaps more like a wine that has been aged for some time.
+Offers a liveliness of fruit with very well integrated tannins; this textural feel on the finish is perhaps more like a wine that has been aged for some time.
+But it is also a product of the vintage in Napa Valley; the 2014 bottlings in general were highly approachable in their youth.

-Looking to add something fun and introduce a healthy competition to their wine making, Ian and Steve created the Smith vs. Devereux Project – a single barrel of wine that each craft and bottle individually available only to wine club members.
+Looking to add something fun and introduce a healthy competition to their wine making, Ian and Steve created the Smith vs. Devereux Project – a single barrel of wine that each craft and bottle individually, available only to wine club members.
 Sold at the same price point, you be the judge of who wins this competition.
 And for every vintage, Ian and Steve choose to pair their respective wines with a particular song and a specific food.

+In 2024 Napa vintner and owner of Napa Valley Distillery, Arthur Hartunian in conjunction with Napa Valley vintner, Ian White and TV personality (Dancing with the Stars) and Ukrainian activist Maks Chmerkovskiy, created Tetya, a handmade premium vodka.
 Ian is also in the wo-person band called Rhodes Devereux with Jefferson Lee Rhodes.
 This band focuses on alternative rock, country and americana music.
 Their debut single was called FOUND.

 Love the whole story behind these sublime wines~Arresting!